-Surface mount units can be mounted directly to a wall, pilaster, post mounted using a DoorKing architectural style mounting post (P/N 1200-037 and 1200-038) or recessed in a wall (see next page) with the surface mount recess kit (P/N 1803-150).
+The Surface mount unit can be mounted directly to a wall, pilaster, post mounted using a DoorKing architectural style mounting post (P/N 1200-037 and 1200-038) or recessed in a wall (see next page) with the surface mount recess kit (P/N 1803-150).
 Be sure the unit is mounted securely and is not subject to vibration from closing doors or gates.